 Before joining Blue Cross in 2005, Jay worked as a broadcast journalist for nearly two decades, including serving as an anchor and reporter for WBZ radio and television in Boston.
 Jay received the national Edward R. Murrow Award for Excellence in Broadcast Journalism and numerous awards for his coverage of the New Hampshire presidential primary.

-He is active on the boards of several local not-for-profits, including A Better City, the Greater Boston Chamber of Commerce, and Playworks New England, where he serves as chair.
+He is active on the boards of several local not-for-profits, including A Better City.

-Jay graduated with honors from the University of Massachusetts at Lowell with a double major in English and political science.
+Jay graduated from the University of Massachusetts at Lowell with a double major in English and political science.